 In the last activity you observed plants living in the light and the dark, and recorded the changes in concentration of carbon dioxide gas in the air around the plants over time.

-Just to refresh everyone's memory, what happened to carbon dioxide levels near the plant in the dark?
+1. What happened to carbon dioxide levels near the plant in the dark?
 What biological process was mainly responsible for that change?